15 Best HoneyBook Alternatives for Projects [Free & Paid]

 Freelancers might like Teamwork’s unlimited free client user feature, wherein clients can engage with the project by adding comments, tasks, and milestones to help ensure the client and project team are always on the same page.
 That said, Teamwork is unable to meet the needs of teams looking for comprehensive budget tracking and reporting tools.

-Also read: Best Teamwork Alternatives [In Depth Review]
+Also read: An In-Depth Review of the Best Teamwork Alternatives

 Source: Basecamp